dfinity/ic-repl/README.md

  | ==                    // structural equality
  | ~=                    // equal under candid subtyping; for text value, we check if the right side is contained in the left side
  | !=                    // not equal
+<func> :=
+ | account               // convert principal to account id
+ | neuron_account        // convert (principal, nonce) to account in the governance canister
 ```

 ## Example